 6. Group similar items

-Now it’s time to move from thinking in sticky note trails to determining how all of the information will be organized to serve the personas in a streamlined and user-friendly interface.
-Group questions and associated tasks together by similar topics, themes and personas in order to move towards organizing analytics within dashboards and tabs of a dashboard.
+Next, determine what organization of information will serve the personas best.
+Group questions and associated tasks together by similar topics, themes, and personas.
 From these groupings, questions will begin to emerge about whether separate dashboards are needed for each persona, if topics can be separated by tabs, or if a blended view of charts and KPIs is the best approach.
-The process of grouping sets up the taxonomy of analytical assets and sets the stage for a unified and simplistic navigation flow in the design phase.
+The process of grouping helps create a simple navigation flow during the design phase.

-The last step becomes the moment of truth.
-Can the existing data actually support the analytics needed to benefit the organization?
-Check each persona question against the current data and determine whether the data can reliably answer the questions.
-In order to ensure end-user confidence in the analytics, the data must be available, of good quality and have sufficient velocity.
+In this final step, you’ll check whether your existing data can support your goals.
+Check each persona question against your current data and determine whether the data can reliably answer the questions.
+For end users to have confidence in your analytics, your data must be available, of good quality, and have sufficient velocity.

 If there are questions that can’t be answered with current data, plan to answer those in later versions of your BI dashboard.
-A realistic view of V1 will begin to emerge, and goals can be set for evolving data gathering needs for future versions.
-Use this opportunity to discuss with the stakeholders whether they want to make the data investments to be able to answer those unresolved questions in the future.
+As you near the end of this step, a realistic view of your first dashboard will begin to emerge.
+You can set goals for evolving data gathering in future versions.
+Use this opportunity to discuss with stakeholders whether they want to invest in data processes enough to answer unresolved questions in the future.

-These seven steps of requirements gathering are essential for answering the question – What are the most valuable analytics needed for end-user and overall business success?
-Once that question is answered, design and then development of a new BI dashboard can begin.
-Depending on timeline and budget, requirements gathering can entail several weeks of in-depth interviews and collaborative meetings with key players or it can happen over a 1-2-day workshop.
-Either way, it is important to take the time to work through all of the steps thoroughly.
+Once that question is answered, design and development of a new BI dashboard can begin.
+Depending on timeline and budget, requirements gathering can involve several weeks of in-depth interviews and collaborative meetings with key players or it can happen over a few days.
+Either way, it is important to take the time to work through all seven steps thoroughly.